-1. Following SMM entry and after RSM, the next instruction to be executed is HLT or MWAIT 2.
-SMM entry after executing MOV SS/POP SS is the result of executing an I/O instruction that triggers a synchronous SMI (System Management Interrupt).
+2. SMM entry after executing MOV SS/POP SS is the result of executing an I/O instruction that triggers a synchronous SMI (System Management Interrupt).

 Implication: Data Breakpoints/Single step operation on MOV SS/POP SS instructions may be unreliable in the presence of SMIs.

-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF31.
+CS Limit Violation on RSM May Be Serviced before Higher Priority

+Interrupts/Exceptions

-CS Limit Violation on RSM May Be Serviced before Higher Priority Interrupts/Exceptions Problem: When the processor encounters a CS (Code Segment) limit violation, a #GP (General Protection Exception) fault is generated after all higher priority Interrupts and exceptions are serviced.
-Because of this erratum, if RSM (Resume from System Management Mode) returns to execution flow where a CS limit violation occurs, the #GP fault may be serviced before a higher priority Interrupt or Exception (e.g. NMI (Non-Maskable Interrupt), Debug break(#DB), Machine Check (#MC), etc).
-Implication: Operating systems may observe a #GP fault being serviced before higher priority interrupts and Exceptions.
+Problem: When the processor encounters a CS (Code Segment) limit violation, a #GP (General

+Protection Exception) fault is generated after all higher priority Interrupts and exceptions are serviced.
+Because of this erratum, if RSM (Resume from System Management Mode) returns to execution flow where a CS limit violation occurs, the #GP fault may be serviced before a higher priority Interrupt or Exception (e.g. NMI interrupts and Exceptions.

+(Non-Maskable Interrupt), Debug break(#DB), Machine Check (#MC), etc).

+Implication: Operating systems may observe a #GP fault being serviced before higher priority

-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF32.
+Hardware Prefetch Performance Monitoring Events May Be Counted performance monitoring.

+Inaccurately

-Hardware Prefetch Performance Monitoring Events May Be Counted Inaccurately Problem: Hardware prefetch activity is not accurately reflected in the hardware prefetch performance monitoring.
-Implication: This erratum may cause inaccurate counting for all hardware prefetch performance monitoring events.
-Workaround: None identified.
+Problem: Hardware prefetch activity is not accurately reflected in the hardware prefetch monitoring events.

+Implication: This erratum may cause inaccurate counting for all hardware prefetch performance before Higher Priority Interrupts

-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF33.
-Pending x87 FPU Exceptions (#MF) Following STI May Be Serviced before Higher Priority Interrupts Problem: Interrupts that are pending prior to the execution of the STI (Set Interrupt Flag) instruction are normally serviced immediately after the instruction following the STI.
+Pending x87 FPU Exceptions (#MF) Following STI May Be Serviced instruction are normally serviced immediately after the instruction following the STI.
 An exception to this is if the following instruction triggers a #MF.
 In this situation, the interrupt should be serviced before the #MF.
-Because of this erratum, if following STI, an instruction that triggers a #MF is executed while STPCLK#, Enhanced Intel SpeedStep® Technology transitions or Thermal Monitor 1 events occur, the pending #MF may be serviced before higher priority interrupts.
+Because of this erratum, if following STI, an instruction that triggers a #MF is executed while STPCLK#, Enhanced Intel